Leslie Odom Jr.: 2020–present: Career expansion

-Film

-Odom has appeared in short films, and had a supporting role as Walter Hall in the 2012 war film Red Tails.

-He played Dr. Arbuthnot in Kenneth Branagh's 2017 adaptation of Murder on the Orient Express.
-He also starred as abolitionist William Still in the 2019 film Harriet, about abolitionist Harriet Tubman.
-In 2019, Odom starred in Only, a post-apocalyptic romance alongside Freida Pinto.

-In 2021, Odom starred as Ebo in musical film Music, which was co-written and directed by Australian singer-songwriter Sia.
-It was released in February 2021.

-In 2020, Odom was cast as soul singer Sam Cooke in the Regina King–directed film adaptation of One Night in Miami..., which was released in theaters and Amazon Prime on January 15, 2021.
+In 2020, Odom was cast as soul singer Sam Cooke in the Regina King–directed film adaptation of One Night in Miami, which was released in theaters and Amazon Prime on January 15, 2021.
 Odom received rave reviews from critics for his portrayal of Cooke and has since earned Academy Award, Golden Globe, and SAG Award nominations including for the Best Supporting Actor and an additional nomination for Outstanding Performance by a Cast in a Motion Picture.
-With Sam Ashworth as co-writer, Odom co-wrote and performed "Speak Now", which also received a nomination for Best Original Song at the 78th Golden Globe Awards to be held on February 28, 2021.
+With Sam Ashworth as co-writer, Odom co-wrote and performed "Speak Now", which also received a nominations the Academy Award and Golden Globe Award for Best Song.
 "Speak Now" is played during the end credits of One Night in Miami.
 In May 2021, Odom was cast in the Glass Onion: A Knives Out Mystery, the sequel to Rian Johnson's Knives Out starring Daniel Craig as Benoit Blanc.
-In July 2021, Odom was cast for the upcoming, as yet untitled sequel film to William Friedkin's The Exorcist, with Ellen Burstyn reprising her role as Chris MacNeil.
+In July 2021, Odom was cast in the supernatural horror film The Exorcist: Believer, a sequel to William Friedkin's The Exorcist, with Ellen Burstyn reprising her role as Chris MacNeil.
+In 2021, Odom starred as Ebo in the musical film Music, which was co-written and directed by Australian singer-songwriter Sia.
+It was released in February 2021.
+That same year he acted in the crime drama The Many Saints of Newark (2021), a prequel to the HBO drama series The Sopranos created by David Chase.
+He also reunited with his former co-stars Cynthia Erivo and Freida Pinto in the sci-fi romance Needle in a Timestack (2021).